 5 Variants of methods: Learning curve analysis

-In this section we discuss the results of investigation into the usefulness of the different variants of the algorithms discussed in Section 3.
-We first focus on probability trees and then consider logistic regression.
+In this section we investigate the usefulness of the different variants of the algorithms discussed in Section 3.
+We first focus on tree induction and then consider logistic regression.

-5.1 Variants of probability estimation trees
+5.1 Variants of tree induction